 SHL is a three-pronged program that includes the following elements:

-- the Home Visit Program, which provides a clinical home nursing practicum for upper-level nursing students as they visit clients in their homes.
+- The Home Visit Program provides a clinical home nursing practicum for upper-level nursing students as they visit SHL clients in their homes

-- the Information Hotline, a dedicated telephone line available to the general public which enables SHL staff to answer questions, make referrals, and reach about health issues.
+- The Information Hotline, a dedicated telephone line available to the general public which enables SHL staff to answer questions, make referrals, and teach about health issues

-- and, the Outreach Program, in which the coordinator, often with the assistance of the nursing students, carries out community-based screenings for high blood pressure, fall risk, vision, stroke risk, and other health-related topics.
-Flu immunizations, and a Parkinsons Support Group are also facilitated.
+- And, the Outreach Program, in which the SHL nursing staff, often with the assistance of the nursing students, carry out community-based screenings for high blood pressure, fall risk, hydration; conduct Matter of Balance Fall Prevention programs; provide education on other health-related topics, conduct Flu immunizations clinics and facilitate a Parkinson’s Disease Support Group

-These programs are offered at senior living facilities, low-income housing facilities, senior centers, churches, and YMCA's throughout Chester County.
+These programs are offered at senior living facilities, low-income housing facilities, senior centers, churches, YMCA's and to civic groups throughout Chester County.